 “A _____________ is like a ________________ because_______________.”

 You could just provide each student with two unrelated terms and have them list things they have in common.
-There is no right answers, it just has to be justified (Look, another common core standard met!
+There are no right answers, it just has to be justified (look, another common core standard met!
 Whoo-Hoo!).
 Again, the purpose is to develop those critical thinking skills.

-To make it curriculum related, you could use characters from a story, a person from history, vocabulary words, and events.
-Really the possibilities are endless!
+To make it curriculum-related, you could use characters from a story, a person from history, vocabulary words, and events.
+Really, the possibilities for forced relationships are endless!